 Tree Works Permit

 A Tree Works Permit is applicable for all other private tree works on privately owned land not specified as exempt in Council’s DCP.

 Tree works include ringbarking, cutting down, topping, lopping, pruning, removal, injuring or wilfully destroying of tree(s).
 A Tree Works Permit may only be applied for by the property owner by filling out a Tree works application form.

 For further information relating to the assessment criteria, please refer to Council’s DCP Chapter 3.6.4.

 Tree Works Application cost for one to five trees is $103.00 (GST Inclusive) and for six or more trees $103.00 base rate per application plus $33.00 per tree more than five trees (GST Inclusive).

 What if I just want to prune a tree?

-No application to Council is required for the pruning or removal of exotic trees (non-native to NSW) in any zone unless the item is included in Schedule 5 of Council's Local Environment Plan 2013.
-For more information take a look at Pruning trees in Wyong Shire.
+No application to Council is required for the pruning or removal of undesirable species listed in Council’s DCP Chapter 3.6.4 in any zone unless the item is included in Schedule 5 of Council's Local Environment Plan 2013.

 Before removing or pruning any vegetation, State and Federal Government legislation also needs to be considered by the landowner, including provisions to protect threatened species, and the legislation is listed in appendix A to Council's Development Control Plan (DCP).
 Council encourages the use of qualified technical experts to assist in the identification of trees, as well as consultation with the relevant legislation and Authorities when trees are proposed to be removed.
-Tree species having conservation significance are listed here, current at January, 2015.
+Tree species having conservation significance are listed here

-Council arborists are available to help identify trees for residents but a fee is involved.
-Download and fill out the Tree-Identification-Form-Aug-2015.pdf and return to Council.
+Council arborists are available to help identify trees for residents.
+Download and fill out the Tree Identification Form and return to Council.